The Right Therapist Makes a Difference

 History, how things started, what you’re experiencing now, and any other information you'd like me to know.

-I ask follow-up questions:
+Your therapist will ask follow-up questions:

 -

-I need to screen various other medical conditions to make sure you are in the right place and appropriate for pelvic floor PT
+We need to screen various other medical conditions to make sure you are in the right place and appropriate for pelvic floor PT

 -

-I will ask very detailed questions about your function.
+We will ask very detailed questions about your function.
 This may include bladder, bowel, sexual function, activity level, exercise, occupation, etc.

 We set goals: